-In addition to the case studies and summary report, CDDEP will coordinate a two-day meeting at the Robert Wood Johnson Foundation, bringing together innovators from developing countries and Foundation staff to discuss the lessons that can be learned and applied here in the US.
+In addition to the case studies and summary report, CDDEP coordinated a two-day meeting at the Robert Wood Johnson Foundation, bringing together innovators from developing countries and Foundation staff to discuss the lessons that can be learned and applied here in the US.
 Ideas with potential application in the United States will be further considered through ongoing work that springs from this exploratory project.